Healthy Homes Assessment Whakatu

 Fines for Failing to Comply

-From the 1st of July in 2021, if a new, renewed or varied tenancy is signed on the Whakatu rental property, all Healthy Homes compliance work must be done inside of 90 days.
+Beginning on July 1st, 2021, once a new, renewed or varied contract is signed on the Whakatu rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

 healthy homes assessment compliance